Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Estimated households for Wales

-- Over half of the overall increase was due to 1-person households which became the most common household type in Wales, based on these estimates.
+- Over half of the overall increase was due to 1-person households which remained the most common household type in Wales, based on these estimates.

-- Overall numbers of households containing adults with children decreased whilst numbers of households containing adults without children increased.
+- It is estimated that overall numbers of households containing adults with children decreased whilst numbers of households containing adults without children increased.

 Estimated households by local authority

-- The estimated number of households increased for all authorities in Wales between mid-2012 and mid-2013.
+- The estimated number of households increased for 19 of the 22 local authorities in Wales between mid-2014 and mid-2015.
 The largest increases were for Cardiff, Swansea and Rhondda Cynon Taf.

-- At a Wales level the private household population has increased by over 8,000 between mid-2012 and mid-2013, compared to around 10,000 over the previous twelve months.
+- At a Wales level the estimated private household population has increased by around 7,000 between mid-2014 and mid-2015, compared to over 9,000 over the previous twelve months.